How to Clean a Dryer Vent in 8 Simple Steps

 6. Clean the Vent Cover

-There’s more to cleaning the dryer vent than removing buildup from the filter and ductwork.
+There is more to cleaning the dryer vent than removing buildup from the filter and ductwork.
 You should also give the vent cover a sparklingly clean look by washing it with warm soapy water.
 Let it dry and fasten it back into the wall.

 7. Tidy up

-If you haven’t cleaned the dryer vent in a long time, you should expect quite a mess from the ductwork.
+If you have not cleaned the dryer vent in a long time, you should expect quite a mess from the ductwork.
 Pick up the lint, dirt, and dust with your broom and dustpan, and vacuum the tiny granules left on the floor.
 Depending on the type of junk you are dealing with, you may also want to mop your laundry room.

 Before wrapping up the project, reconnect the vents, move your dryer to its position, and plug it into your wall outlet.